Tech Salaries in India 2026: Real Numbers by Role

 DevOps / Platform Engineer

 DevOps salaries have risen sharply as companies invest in cloud infrastructure, CI/CD, and platform engineering.
 Engineers with strong Kubernetes, Terraform, and AWS/GCP expertise are especially well-compensated.
+Demand outstrips supply here, and I don't think that'll change anytime soon.

 | Experience | Range |